trueknightwhosayni/neewom/README.md

 2. **repository_klass** (*required*) - An active record model name with configured neewom attributes
 3. **fields** (*required*) - A hash with fields config.
 4. **template** - form template name ("form" by default)
+5. **persist_submit_controls** - flag for controling submit button persistance.
+Need if your submit not just a button, but also a value

 ### Field attrbutes